Here is a look at the life of former NFL star O.J. Simpson.

-October 3, 1995 - The jury returns a not guilty verdict after less than four hours of deliberations in the criminal trial.
+October 3, 1995 - The jury returns a not guilty verdict after less than four hours of deliberations.

-October 23, 1996 - Civil trial begins in a wrongful death suit brought against Simpson by the victims' families.
-The Jury is made up of five men and seven women: nine whites, one Hispanic, one African American, and one person of mixed Asian and African descent.
+October 23, 1996 - The civil trial begins in the wrongful death suit brought against Simpson by the victims’ families.
+The jury is made up of five men and seven women: nine whites, one Hispanic, one African American, and one person of mixed Asian and African descent.

 December 20, 1996 - Simpson is awarded custody of his children.

 February 4, 1997 - The jury finds Simpson liable in the civil wrongful death suit brought by the victims’ families and awards the plaintiffs $8.5 million in damages.

 February 6, 1997 - Testimony in the punitive phase of the civil trial begins.

 February 10, 1997 - Simpson is ordered to pay $25 million in punitive damages to the victims’ families.

 March 26, 1997 - The court orders Simpson to turn over his assets, including a set of golf clubs, his 1968 Heisman Trophy, and a Warhol painting.

 November 20, 2006 - News Corp announces the cancellation of Simpson’s book and two-part FOX TV interview, called “If I Did It.”
 The book was promoted as a hypothetical account of the murders.

 March 13, 2007 - A California judge rules that the rights to Simpson’s book will be publicly auctioned so that Goldman’s family can receive the future proceeds.
 The auction is canceled in early April 2007 when the holding company Lorraine Brook Associates declares bankruptcy.